How to contribute to the megathread

 Plugins

-Git (Mandatory)
+Git (Optional)

 In order to make sure everyone is operating off of a shared version we use Git for version control.
 Obsidian has a great plugin for this which makes it incredibly easy to stay in sync with the repo.
 Whenever you finalize changes to the repo you must commit them and push them.
 DO NOT push them unless you are ready to have them published to the live version, as someone else will likely pull and then unknowingly publish your changes.
 To avoid this, make sure that all settings labelled "Auto commit-and-sync" are DISABLED